-This article is written by my friend and fellow RV blogger Ashley Mann.
+This article was written by my friend and fellow RV blogger Ashley Mann.
 I have been so impressed with her blog RVInspiration and the relatively quick success she’s had.
-She was kind of enough to write this post and share the 8 things she learned in her first year of blogging as a business.
+She was kind enough to write this post and share the 8 things she learned in her first year of blogging as a business.
 I hope you enjoy it and learn some valuable tips!

 8 Things I Learned In My First Year Of Blogging As A Business